python/mypy/docs/source/faq.rst

    C#.
 Only few languages use structural subtyping.

 However, structural subtyping can also be useful.
-For example, a "public API" will be more flexible and convenient for users if it is typed with protocols.
+For example, a "public API" may be more flexible if it is typed with protocols.
 Also, using protocol types removes the necessity to explicitly declare implementations of ABCs.
-Finally, protocol types may feel more natural for Python programmers.
-As a rule of thumb, one could prefer protocols for function argument types and normal classes for return types.
-For more details about protocol types and structural subtyping see :ref:`protocol-types` and `PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_.
+As a rule of thumb, we recommend using nominal classes where possible, and protocols where necessary.
+For more details about protocol types and structural subtyping see :ref:`protocol-types` and
+`PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_.

 I like Python and I have no need for static typing